Our Picks for Cool Air BnB Vacation Rentals in Hot Springs

-Floating the rivers are also fun (Ouachita and Buffalo are favorites).
+Floating the rivers is also fun (Ouachita and Buffalo are favorites).

 Lake Hamilton is in Hot Springs but much busier and not as beautiful as Lake Ouachita which is in a national forest.

 Cabins and Places to stay around Hot Springs

 Things to do in Hot Springs

-- The Mid America Science Museum – one of the best Children’s museums around
+- The Mid-America Science Museum – is one of the best Children’s museums around

 - Garvin Garden and The Anthony Chapel